Lawyerist/lawyerist-wp/README.md

 * Remove Topics section from front page.
 * Move prev/next links to the bottom of single.php.
 * Remove related posts on single.php.
+* Add link to issue landing page to post footer.

 2015-03-23